ahmadfaizalbh/Chatbot/docs/source/recursion.md

 # Recursion
 > Recursion gives the recursive multiple response to the user query.
-> It picks the particular block matches with the user query and return the response on that block
+> It picks the particular block matches with the user query and return the response to that block
-> Whichever block or prev tag matched to user input will be picked for the response.
+> Whichever block or prev tag matched to user input first will be picked for the response.
+> If none matched response will be from the general block.

 ## Syntax
 ```